Definition and Explanation of Ancillary Probate

-The laws of a state where property is physically located will typically govern what happens to if when the owner dies -- not the laws of the state where the decedent lived at the time of death.
+The laws of a state where the property is physically located will typically govern what happens if when the owner dies -- not the laws of the state where the decedent lived at the time of death.

 An entire additional probate process becomes necessary, thus the term "ancillary" probate.

 What is Ancillary Probate?

 Ancillary probate refers to a probate proceeding that is required in addition to the primary probate proceeding that takes place in your home state.
 This secondary probate is typically necessary because you own a piece of real estate, such as a vacation home, that is located elsewhere, but it can also apply to tangible personal property such as cars, boats or airplanes that are registered and titled out of state.
 Ancillary probate can become necessary if you own livestock or oil, gas or mineral rights that are attached to real estate located in another state.

 The Drawbacks of Ancillary Probate

 One of the biggest drawbacks of ancillary probate is the added cost of having to administer more than one probate estate, including multiple court fees, accounting fees, and attorneys' fees.